 Uninsured CDs could be a good fit for your financial plan, if you’re looking to set aside a large amount of money for a fixed period of time, at a higher rate than a standard CD or savings account.
 There are various types of uninsured CDs to choose from, but they generally require higher minimum deposits of $100,000, $250,000 or more.
 And these CDs may have additional restrictions, so be sure to do your research.
 A Yankee CD, for example, is only available via the U.S. branch of a foreign bank.

 CDs aren’t the only way to save, of course, and SoFi now offers a new all-in-one Checking and Savings that can help you save big.
-You can sign up for an account right from your phone and pay zero account fees — and if you qualify and sign up with direct deposit, you can earn 1.50% APY.
-Open your Checking and Savings today.
+You can sign up for an account right from your phone and pay zero account fees — and if you qualify and sign up with direct deposit, you can earn a competitive APY.

 Are all CDs FDIC insured?

 No, only CDs that are held at FDIC member banks are insured.
 FDIC coverage applies up to the standard limit of $250,000 per depositor, per account ownership type, per financial institution.